fromkk/A11yReviewAgentPrompt/.github/instructions/accessibility.instructions.md

 }
 ```

-In such cases, you need to add state (trait) as follows.
+In such cases, you need to add trait as follows.
 Adding the `.isHeader` trait helps VoiceOver users understand the structure:

 ```swift
 struct SectionHeaderSample: View {